-Unfortunately, you cannot just submit documents during an Illinois divorce trial as though you were handing in a homework assignment.
+Unfortunately, this is not sufficient to enter a written exhibit into evidence.
+You cannot just submit documents during an Illinois divorce trial as though you were handing in a homework assignment

 The Illinois rules of evidence require that all documents have to be authenticated prior to being submitted into evidence during an Illinois divorce trial.

 Authenticating An Exhibit In An Illinois Divorce Trial

 Exhibits must be authenticated in an Illinois divorce trial.
 To authenticate a proposed exhibit, you must lay the foundation that the exhibit is what you say it is.